lizzary/Quantitative-Strategy-Management-and-Monitoring-System-Platform/readme.md

 ---
 ## English Version

 ---
 # Quantitative Strategy Management and Monitoring System - Core Architecture Development Documentation

 ## 1. Overview

-The core of this project is to build a highly dynamic and scalable quantitative strategy management and monitoring system.
+The core of this project is to build a highly dynamic and extensible quantitative strategy management and monitoring system.
 This system automates the development, deployment, and evaluation of quantitative strategies from five aspects: batch deployment, operation, monitoring, tracking, and archiving.
 Its cornerstone is the **"One Label, One Model"** design philosophy.
 This system allows developers or advanced users to define entirely new strategy monitoring projects from scratch by creating Django models, including their data structures (Labels), organizational methods (Containers), and complex data interaction logic (event-driven Triggers).

 ### 1.1 Core Concepts
-*   **Character**: Defines the blueprint for a quantitative strategy.
-Examples: `Arbitrage Strategy`, `Mean Reversion Strategy`, `Dollar-Cost Averaging Strategy`.
+*   **Character**: Defines a blueprint for a quantitative strategy.
+For example: `Arbitrage Strategy`, `Mean Reversion Strategy`, `Dollar-Cost Averaging Strategy`.
-*   **Container**: Used for the logical grouping of quantitative strategies.
-Examples: `Basic Information`, `Model Parameters`, `Evaluation Metrics`.
+*   **Container**: Used for logical grouping of quantitative strategies.
+For example: `Basic Information`, `Model Parameters`, `Evaluation Metrics`.
 A Character is composed of multiple Containers.
 *   **Label**: The most fundamental data unit of a Character, representing a specific attribute.
-Examples: `Trading Frequency`, `Max Drawdown`, `Last Trade Time`, `Sharpe Ratio`.
+For example: `Trading Frequency`, `Max Drawdown`, `Last Trade Time`, `Sharpe Ratio`.
 Each Label is an independent Django model.
 Labels are placed within Containers.

 ```mermaid
 graph TB